Politics, Crime, Economy, and School Security Roundup - September 2nd, Hour 3

 Here's our toll-free telephone number.

-On if you look big picture, you know, where I know a lot of people are going to probably put a lot in the gubernatorial races.
+On, if you look big picture, you know, I know a lot of people are going to probably put a lot in the gubernatorial races.

-Again, it's kind of an off-ear election, and we have Glenn Youncan in the Commonwealth of Virginia, you can only serve one uh consecutive term.
+Again, it's kind of an off-year election, and we have Glenn Young in the Commonwealth of Virginia.

-And it's unfortunate because I think it'd be a great, but he also has Winsome Sears, who would be a great governor in my view, although she's down on the polls right now.
+And it's unfortunate because I think it'd be a great, but he also has Winsom Sears, who would be a great governor in my view, although she's down on the polls right now.

-And then we have a New Jersey gubernatorial race, and New Jersey, like California and New York and Illinois is experienced a mass migration, people that I believe would otherwise vote Republican.
+Then we have a New Jersey gubernatorial race, and New Jersey, like California and New York and Illinois, has experienced a mass migration, people that I believe would otherwise vote Republican.

-I don't think it's going to be a harbinger of things to come in the in the midterms, although Donald Trump will have to uh defy history uh if he's gonna win uh keep the House and keep the Senate.
+I don't think it's going to be a harbinger of things to come in the midterms, although Donald Trump will have to defy history if he's going to win, keep the House and keep the Senate.

-What that's not enough to encourage people to bring law and order and safety and security uh to the state of Illinois and the city of Chicago.
+What, that's not enough to encourage people to bring law and order and safety and security to the state of Illinois and the city of Chicago.

 Look at the dramatic decrease in crime in our nation's capital.